 "There are still far too many people using cellphones both for texting and for conversations," Automobile Association spokesman Mike Noon says.

-"It's a problem that's not actually fixed yet."
+"It's a problem that's not actually fixed yet," he says.

 According to Ministry of Transport figures, mobile phones were a contributing factor in 89 serious crashes in Auckland in the three years before the ban.

-Of these crashes four people died and eight people were seriously injured.
+Of these crashes four people died and eight were seriously injured.

 In the three years after the ban, there were 67 crashes which again resulted in four deaths and left eight people seriously injured.